 H.265, or HEVC (High-Efficiency Video Coding).
 It’s the successor to H.264 and has more advanced features.
 HEVC was crafted with the next generation of video in mind – think 4K, 8K, and beyond.
 It promises to deliver better compression, resulting in smaller file sizes, all while retaining, or even improving, the video quality of its predecessor.

 When it comes to H.264 vs H.265 for compressing videos, HEVC is designed for better efficiency.
 With HEVC, a video can be compressed even further, sometimes down to half the size of what H.264 would produce, without a noticeable drop in quality.
-Impressive, right?
+In fact, in some cases, H.265 can provide slightly better image quality at the same bitrate due to its improved encoding techniques, making it a preferred choice for professional video production.

 Benefits of H.264 Video Encoding